Drug information provided by: IBM Micromedex

 This medicine may cause some people to become dizzy, drowsy, or less alert than they are normally.
-Avoid driving, using machines, or do anything else that could be dangerous if you are not alert.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.
 You may also feel lightheaded when getting up suddenly from a lying or sitting position, so stand up slowly.

 Check with your doctor right away if you or your child are having convulsions, difficulty in breathing, fast heartbeat, high fever, high or low blood pressure, increased sweating, loss of bladder control, severe muscle stiffness, unusually pale skin, or tiredness.
 These could be symptoms of a serious condition called neuroleptic malignant syndrome (NMS).

 If you think you or your child may have taken an overdose of this medicine, get emergency help at once.
-Signs of an overdose include extreme sleepiness, confusion, shallow breathing, hallucinations, nausea or vomiting, pinpoint pupils of the eyes, pale or blue lips, fingernails, or skin, or seizures.
+Signs of an overdose include extreme sleepiness, confusion, shallow breathing, hallucinations, nausea, vomiting, pinpoint pupils of the eyes, pale or blue lips, fingernails, or skin, or seizures.

 Before you have any medical tests, tell the medical doctor in charge that you or your child are taking this medicine.
 The results of some tests may be affected by this medicine.